 - You can still have a magnetic resonance imaging (MRI) while you have an IVC filter, but it’s important to tell the healthcare provider at the radiology facility each time to be safe.
 Show them the wallet card your nurse gave to you.

-- Your IVC filter will not set off metal detectors.
+- Your IVC filter won’t set off metal detectors.

-- You will have a follow-up appointment with your interventional radiologist about 4 to 6 weeks after your procedure.
-During this appointment, your doctor will determine whether your filter will be removed.
+- You’ll have a follow-up appointment with your interventional radiologist about 4 to 6 weeks after your procedure.
+During this appointment, your doctor will determine whether your IVC filter will be removed.

 - Pain around your insertion site that doesn’t go away after taking medication